Latest updates

 Volkswagen's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 4x.
 In other words, Volkswagen shares trade at around 4x recent earnings.

-However, Volkswagen's P/E ratio is best considered in relation to those of others within the auto manufacturers industry or those of similar companies.
+However, Volkswagen's P/E ratio is best considered in relation to those of others within the industry or those of similar companies.

-Volkswagen's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 3.2888.
-Higher PEG ratios such as this can be interpreted as meaning the shares offer worse value given the current rate of growth.
+Volkswagen's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.1791.
+A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Volkswagen's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.